priobike/priobike-graphhopper/README.md

-# GraphHopper-DRN
+# PrioBike GraphHopper

-A GraphHopper based on the DRN network.
+A GraphHopper based on the OSM network.